 How Does it Work?

-The first level of sedation dentistry doesn’t involve drugs at all—it’s the calming atmosphere of our dental office near Van Nuys, California, and the attentive care of our team.
+The first level of sedation dentistry doesn’t involve drugs at all—it’s the calming atmosphere of our dental office near Sherman Oaks, California, and the attentive care of our team.
 We don’t rush our patients, taking time to listen to their concerns and answering any questions they have to reduce their anxiety.
 Our amenities, including music and acupressure, also help people to relax in our office.

 Oral Conscious Sedation